TravisCarden/ddev-drupal-xb-dev/README.md

 ddev ui-build
 ```

-When developing the React app, enable the `xb_vite` module (`ddev drush en xb_vite -y`), make sure you use the HTTPS URL of your DDEV project, then run:
+When developing the React app, make sure to use the HTTPS URL of your DDEV project, then run:

 ```shell
 ddev xb-ui-dev